Epimenides paradox: Emergence as a logical contradiction

 The logical inconsistency of a Cretan asserting all Cretans are always liars may not have occurred to Epimenides, nor to Callimachus, who both used the phrase to emphasize their point, without irony, perhaps meaning that all Cretans lie routinely, but not exclusively.

-In the 1st century AD, the quote is mentioned by the author of the Epistle to Titus as having been spoken truly by "one of their own prophets."
+In the 1st century AD, the quote is mentioned in the Epistle to Titus as having been spoken truly by "one of their own prophets."

-"One of Crete's own prophets has said it: 'Cretans are always liars, evil brutes, idle bellies'.

-He has surely told the truth.
-For this reason correct them sternly, that they may be sound in faith instead of paying attention to Jewish fables and to commandments of people who turn their backs on the truth."
+It was one of them, their very own prophet, who said, "Cretans are always liars, vicious brutes, lazy gluttons."
+That testimony is true.
+For this reason rebuke them sharply, so that they may become sound in the faith, not paying attention to Jewish myths or to commandments of those who reject the truth.